rainu/rocketchat-user-proxy/README.md

 ## Release History

+* 0.0.2
+    * Endpoint for trigger a user
+    * Endpoint for trigger a whole room
 * 0.0.1
     * Endpoint for sending a message to a user
     * Endpoint for sending a message to a room